The voice of the regions

 The Liaison Committee to Eurasia is also known by its French acronym, CLEA.

-President: Mr Sanjar Pulatov (Uzbekistan)
+President: Sanjar Pulatov (Uzbekistan)

 More about